Combined Pre-Supernova Alert System with Kamland and Super-Kamiokande: Introduction

 These neutrinos, referred to as pre-SN neutrinos, are potentially detectable by terrestrial detectors if the progenitor is close enough to Earth~\citep{odrzywolek2}.
 They not only signal the imminent supernova, but also provide insight into the late stages of stellar evolution of massive stars.
 A pre-SN neutrino detection can help unravel many uncertainties associated with stellar evolution models: the physical processes that lead to a CCSN, the shell structure formation, the isotopic composition of stars, etc. It can also provide evidence to neutrino mass ordering~\citep{kat_theorical_reviewpreSN}.

 The energy of pre-SN neutrinos is of sub-MeV scale or MeV scale.
-We focus on inverse beta decay~(IBD) $ \bar{\nu}_e + p \longrightarrow e^{+}+n $, which has a relatively large cross section in liquid scintillator~(LS) detectors~(e.g. KamLAND~\citep{KamLAND_detector}) and water Cherenkov detectors~(e.g. SK~\citep{Super-Kamiokande:2002weg}) in the energy range of pre-SN neutrinos.
-Compared to LS detectors, water Cherenkov detectors are less sensitive to low-energy neutrinos because the higher energy threshold limits the detection of neutron capture signals.
+We focus on inverse beta decay~(IBD) $ \bar{\nu}_e + p \rightarrow e^{+}+n $, which has a relatively large cross section in liquid scintillator~(LS) detectors~(e.g. KamLAND~\citep{KamLAND_detector}) and water Cherenkov detectors~(e.g. SK~\citep{Super-Kamiokande:2002weg}) in the energy range of pre-SN neutrinos.
+Compared to LS detectors, whose energy threshold is typically less than 1 MeV, water Cherenkov detectors are less sensitive to low-energy neutrinos because the higher energy threshold, which is 2.5 MeV in kinetic energy as shown in Section~\ref{subsec:sksel}, limits the detection of neutron capture signals.
 However, starting in 2020, the SK detector was loaded with gadolinium (Gd) to improve the neutron detection efficiency~\citep{Super-Kamiokande:2021the}.
-Since 2015, KamLAND has been monitoring pre-SN neutrinos and able to provide pre-SN alert to the astrophysics community~\citep{kamland_preSN}.
-Later in 2021, SK has also put a pre-SN alert system online~\citep{lucaspaper}.
+Since 2015, KamLAND has been monitoring pre-SN neutrinos and was able to provide pre-SN alerts to the astrophysics community~\citep{kamland_preSN}.
+Later in 2021, SK has also implemented an online pre-SN alert system~\citep{lucaspaper}.
+As of May 2024, no alert has been issued.
 Besides IBD in LS detectors and water Cherenkov detectors, distinct detection methods in other detectors could be utilized for pre-SN neutrino detection as well.
 For example, coherent neutrino-nucleus scattering in future large scale dark matter direct detection experiments, is a method complementary to IBD, because it can detect all flavors of neutrinos~\citep{Raj:2019wpy}.

 In this article, we introduce a joint study between KamLAND and SK on pre-SN neutrino detection.
-This combination aims at extending the reach to potential CCSN progenitors further away and the warning time of pre-SN alerts.
+This combination aims at extending the reach to potential CCSN progenitors at a greater distance and reducing the warning time of pre-SN alerts.
 Additionally, we present new sensitivity results individually for KamLAND and SK.
-Compared to the previous study~\citep{kamland_preSN}, KamLAND has now taken newer pre-SN neutrino models into consideration.
+Compared to the previous study~\citep{kamland_preSN}, KamLAND has now taken more recent pre-SN neutrino models into consideration.
 The sensitivity of SK to pre-SN neutrinos with $0.01\%$ Gd by mass is presented in~\citep{lucaspaper}.
 Since 2022, the Gd concentration in SK has increased to 0.03$\%$ by mass, further enhancing its capability to identify low-energy electron antineutrinos ($\bar{\nu}_e$) via IBD.
-Therefore, both experiments have reoptimized their analysis strategies according to the changes.
+Therefore, both experiments have reoptimized their analysis strategies according to these changes.